william-santini/WiSSkHy/README.md

 ## Database Structure

 The WiSSkHy database is based on the **time series** concept.
-Discrete (punctual) measurements are also treated as time series, since each measurement is associated with a date.
+Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.